filscentia/spacegames/README.md

 # How to use these programs

-The programs are written in JavaScript - with the aim of running inside [node.js](https://nodejs.org/en/) from the command line.
+The programs are written in both Python and JavaScript - with the aim of running inside [node.js](https://nodejs.org/en/) from the command line.

 # FAQs
 *Q* Command Line?